dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When will you realize, the more you take, the less you have.**
+**If you believe it will work out, you'll see opportunities.
+If you believe it won't, you will see obstacles.**

-Master Oogway
+Wayne Dyer